 - Avoiding close contact with people who are sick

-- Staying home when sick and seeing a doctor if experiencing a fever above 100°
+- Staying home when sick and calling the doctor or healthcare provider if experiencing a fever above 100° (updated 5/13/20)

 - Getting an updated flu vaccine